nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 - **Verify External Content**: If pointing to external content, ensure that it is verified and relevant to the needs of Node.js users.

 - **Differentiate from API Docs**: Ensure that the "Learn" section provides practical examples and guidance rather than comprehensive tutorials, differentiating it from the API docs.

-### Summary

-The documentation session highlighted the need for improved ownership, regular updates, and a clear understanding of the target audience for the "Learn" section.
-By addressing these issues, the Node.js community can provide more accessible and up-to-date documentation that meets the needs of both newcomers and experienced developers.

-> If you want to follow the discussion, you can check the [collab summit brainstorming notes](https://github.com/nodejs/nodejs.org/issues/7197).

 ## Module loading customization/optimization and CJS/ESM interoperability